The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 5. Choose your lottery date preferences & group size.
 You can apply for up to 8 choices.
 The more dates you add the better your chances at winning the lottery!
 If you have flexibility on WHEN you apply, you can pick a date range for start dates here instead of a single date.
 Here is more information about the different trailheads in Yosemite National Park.

 6. Proceed to Cart.
-Read through the “Need to know” information and if everything looks good, click “Proceed to Cart.”
+Read through the “Need to Know” information and if everything looks good, click “Proceed to Cart.”

 7. Proceed to Payment.
 Double check your information and click proceed to payment if everything looks good.
 Permit lottery fees are non-refundable.

 Note: If you plan to hike the entire JMT and exit the Whitney Portal, you do not need an additional permit to summit Mt.
 Whitney.
-It is “included” in your Yosemite National Park Wilderness permit as part of your JMT Hike.
+It is included in your Yosemite National Park Wilderness permit as part of your JMT hike.
 This is different than Half Dome, however.
 To hike Half Dome, you’ll need a separate Half Dome permit.

 After you’ve finished this process, then you wait to see what happens!
 You should get an email within a week or two if you won the lottery for your desired dates.